awiggs/chip-gr8/docsource/pages/docs.md

         vm.doneIf(observations.done)
 ```

-This approach is a little slow though since we have to run ever VM instance as part of the same process.
-We can take advantage of a machines multiple cores by using the vms `.inParallel()` method.
+This approach is a little slow though since we have to run every VM instance as part of the same process.
+We can take advantage of a machine's multiple cores by using the vms `.inParallel()` method.
 This method requires us to refactor our code a little bit.
-This method expects a function which will be called repeatedly until vm instance is done.
+This method expects a function which will be called repeatedly until the vm instance is done.
 We can do this by taking our inner section of the loop and turning it into a function.

 ```lang:python-readonly
 def action(vm):